NextronSystems/asgard-manual/usage/appendix.rst

 Open the Certificate Authority snap-in within Windows Server

 .. figure:: ../images/certsrv1.png
-   :target: ../_images/certsrv1.png
    :alt: certsrv – Microsoft Certification Authority Main Page

    certsrv – Microsoft Certification Authority Main Page

 Right click your CA >> All Tasks >> Submit new request

 .. figure:: ../images/certsrv2.png
-   :target: ../_images/certsrv2.png
    :alt: certsrv – Submit new request

    certsrv – Submit new request

 Locate and open the signing request file we've saved in previous steps

 .. figure:: ../images/certsrv3.png
-   :target: ../_images/certsrv3.png
    :alt: certsrv – Locate the CSR to be signed

    certsrv – Locate the CSR to be signed

 Navigate to the "Pending Requests" within your CA snap-in and right click the imported CSR >> All Tasks >> Issue

 .. figure:: ../images/certsrv4.png
-   :target: ../_images/certsrv4.png
    :alt: certsrv – Issue the certificate

    certsrv – Issue the certificate

 Once the certificate has been issued, it will be located under "Issued Certificates"

 .. figure:: ../images/certsrv5.png
-   :target: ../_images/certsrv5.png
    :alt: certsrv – Locate issued certificate

    certsrv – Locate issued certificate

 Right click on the issued certificate and click open

 .. figure:: ../images/certsrv6.png
-   :target: ../_images/certsrv6.png
    :alt: certsrv – Export certificate

    certsrv – Export certificate

 Inspect the information of the Certificate and continue to the next step, if the presented data is correct.

 .. figure:: ../images/certsrv7.png
-   :target: ../_images/certsrv7.png
    :alt: certsrv – Export certificate

    certsrv – Export certificate

 Check that the generated certificate has a status of OK

 .. figure:: ../images/certsrv8.png
-   :target: ../_images/certsrv8.png
    :alt: certsrv – Export certificate

    certsrv – Export certificate

 Navigate to the Details tab and click "Copy to File…"

 .. figure:: ../images/certsrv9.png
-   :target: ../_images/certsrv9.png
    :alt: certsrv – Export certificate

    certsrv – Export certificate

 On the Certificate Export Wizard – click Next

 .. figure:: ../images/certsrv10.png
-   :target: ../_images/certsrv10.png
    :alt: certsrv – Export certificate

    certsrv – Export certificate

 Select Base-64 encoded X.509(.CER) and click Next

 .. figure:: ../images/certsrv11.png
-   :target: ../_images/certsrv11.png
    :alt: certsrv – Export certificate

    certsrv – Export certificate

 Choose an output location and click Next

 .. figure:: ../images/certsrv12.png
-   :target: ../_images/certsrv12.png
    :alt: certsrv – Export certificate

    certsrv – Export certificate

 Click Finish - Once the confirmation message box pops up, click OK

 .. figure:: ../images/certsrv13.png
-   :target: ../_images/certsrv13.png
    :alt: certsrv – Export certificate

    certsrv – Export certificate

 Navigate to Settings >> TLS.

-On the bottom of the page click "Upload TLS Certificate" and select the exported certificate from the previous step.
+On the bottom of the page click ``Upload TLS Certificate`` and select the exported certificate from the previous step.

 .. figure:: ../images/upload-tls-certificate.png
-   :target: ../_images/upload-tls-certificate.png
    :alt: ASGARD Certificate Import

    ASGARD Certificate Import

 If all steps were followed, a message box should pop up indicating that the certificate was successfully installed.

-Navigate to Settings >> Services and restart the "ASGARD 2 Service" by clicking ``Restart`` button.
+Navigate to Settings >> Services and restart the ``ASGARD 2 Service`` by clicking ``Restart`` button.

 .. figure:: ../images/asgard-service-restart.png
-   :target: ../_images/asgard-service-restart.png
    :alt: ASGARD service restart

    ASGARD service restart